The Master of Science in Computer Science and Systems (MSCSS) degree builds a solid foundation for advanced careers in computer science.

 Master's Thesis

-If you are interested in theory and research and are considering continuing on to a Ph.D. program, you are encouraged to choose this option.
-A thesis investigates an important research question and provides an in-depth background to the problem being addressed.
-It also points to approaches to solving the problem.
-A thesis is excellent preparation for pursuit of a doctorate degree.
-You are required to present your results in a public colloquium.
+If you are interested in theory and research, you are encouraged to choose this option.
+A thesis investigates an important research question and provides an in-depth background to the problem being addressed, and points to varying approaches to solving the problem.
+A thesis is excellent preparation for pursuit of a doctorate degree, and this research often results in one or more publications in journals or conference proceedings.
+Students who select the thesis option must work with a faculty advisor to produce a thesis proposal.

 Capstone Project

-With the help of a faculty adviser, you define, develop and implement a real-world project.
+With the help of a faculty advisor, you define, develop and implement a real-world project.
 When projects involve significant research, you are encouraged to write a publishable paper covering your work.
 You are required to present your results in a public colloquium.
+Students who select the capstone project option must work with a faculty advisor to produce a project proposal.

 Electives Only